Installation and development

 Here are all the environment variables which Lumen recognizes.
 Find them in the code for documentation.

-is not version-controlled so you can safely write secrets to it (but will also need to set these on all servers).
+Environment variables should be set in .env and are managed by the dotenv gem. .env is not version-controlled so you can safely write secrets to it (but will also need to set these on all servers).

-Unless setting an environment variable on the command line in the context of a command-line process, environment variables should ONLY be set in .env
+Unless setting an environment variable on the command line in the context of a command-line process, environment variables should ONLY be set in .env.

 Most of these are optional and have sensible defaults (which may vary by environment).